 - Hide During Breakpoints – Hides the Element at different screen sizes when design alterations are needed.
 Click here for more information.

 - Conditions – Adds / removes Elements from the page when certain criteria are met (e.g. “If a featured image is set...”).
 Click here for more information.

 - Custom Attributes – Use this option to add custom HTML attributes to the root tag of the Element (e.g.

 data-info="123").
 This can be particularly helpful when integrating with various scripts and libraries.

 To see a live demo of the Breadcrumbs Element click here.

-In just a few minutes, you've learned how to add and setup breadcrumbs to Cornerstone / Content Builder.
-You've learned how to design the breadcrumb element as well as its individual links.
+In just a few minutes, you've learned how to add and setup Breadcrumbs in Cornerstone.
+You've learned how to design the Breadcrumb Element as well as its individual links.
 Finally you've also learned how to configure the delimiter to your liking.